skaramje/AnimatedMap/README.md

 Roadmap: The aim is to make a dynamic map that displays weather data as layers and updates every few minutes

-License information: This code is the property of MITxPRO.
+License information: This project is licensed under the MIT License.